As the year draws to a close, we’re reflecting on some of the stories that really inspired us in 2017.

 “I Adopted an Orphan With AIDS”: Meet an Inspiring Johnson & Johnson Employee Who Saved a Boy in Need

-Shortly after Fernando Salinas met and took custody of 4-year-old Ilio, who was HIV-positive, he discovered his son had full-blown AIDS.
+Shortly after Fernando Salinas met and took custody of 4-year-old Ilio, who was HIV-positive, he discovered his son had AIDS.
 Fourteen years later, Salinas shares his family's story of hope, perseverance and unconditional love.